khaledal/pocket/README.md

 # open pocket  open source one
-new project to make a Poket extension
+new project to make a OpenPocket extension